okteto/python-kubeless/README.md

 Let's take a deeper look the content of the manifest:

-1. name: This is the name of the function you want to develop in.
+1. `name`: This is the name of the function you want to develop in.
-1. command: This is the command you want to execute.
+1. `command`: This is the command you want to execute.
 We use `bash` to get a remote terminal into our development container.
-1. workdir: This is the working directory of our remote terminal.
+1. `workdir`: This is the working directory of our remote terminal.
 We use  `/` because that's where we are going to be executing our code from.
-1. mountpath: Our local files will be synchronized to this path.
+1. `mountpath`: Our local files will be synchronized to this path.

 You are ready to start developing in the cluster.
 Go back to your terminal and run the command below: